abusedmedia/Presenta-WWW/content/legal/terms-of-service.md

 - **Ownership of the contents**
 Keep the ownership and responsibility of your content.
 If you publish something of which you have not created yourself or of which you do not hold the rights, you agree to be responsible for any Content you post; that you will only post content that you have the right to publish; and that you will fully comply with all third-party licenses relating to the Content you post.
 - **Intellectual property**
-Presenta does not claim any intellectual property rights on the material that Users provide to the Service.
+PRESENTA does not claim any intellectual property rights on the material that Users provide to the Service.
 User profiles and any uploaded content remain the property of the user.
 However, by creating public projects, users agree to allow others to view, copy and distribute all the contents of public projects.
 - **Moral rights**
 Keep all moral rights to the Content you upload, post or send to any part of the Service, including integrity and attribution rights.
 - **We could remove the content**